Oliver-makes-code/bta-utils/README.md

 # BTA Utils

-Initially started as a controller fix, this is the dumping ground for small vanilla-compatible QoL features.
+Initially started as a controller fix, this is the dumping ground for small non-modded-compatible QoL features.
 Everything is toggleable in the config.

 So far we have